carlbodin/cmon/README.md

 ## Usage

-Add to path in your user environment variables and run in `Command Prompt`.
+Add to path in your user's environment variable PATH and run whereever in `Command Prompt`.

 ```cmd
 cmon